Political views of Christopher Hitchens: European Union

 Hitchens was a supporter of the European Union.
 In an appearance on C-SPAN in 1993, Hitchens said, "As of 1992, there is a now a Euro passport that makes you free to travel within the boundaries of... member countries, and I've always liked the idea of European unity, and so I held out for a Euro passport.
 So I travel as a European."

 Speaking at the launch of his brother Peter Hitchens' book, The Abolition of Britain at Conway Hall in London, Hitchens denounced the so-called Eurosceptic movement, describing it as "the British version of fascism".
 He went on to say, "Scepticism is a title of honour.
 These people are not sceptical.
 They're fanatical.
 They're dogmatic".

 Northern Ireland

 During a debate with George Galloway in 2005, Hitchens revealed that he was "a lifelong supporter of the reunification of Ireland".
 Many times, when discussing "the Troubles" in Northern Ireland, Hitchens would refer to their location as simply "Ireland", rather than "Northern Ireland", as for example in an article written for Slate in 2007, discussing the power-sharing and devolved government in Northern Ireland and describing it as "an agreement to divide the spoils of Ireland's six northeastern counties".
-During the IRA bombing campaigns on Great Britain, which began in the nineteen-seventies, Hitchens claimed that he had "kept two sets of books: I didn't like bombs, I didn't like the partition of Ireland."
+During the IRA bombing campaigns on Great Britain, which began in the 1970s, Hitchens claimed that he had "kept two sets of books: I didn't like bombs, I didn't like the partition of Ireland."